 - Reduce or temporarily eliminate your feedings.
 Cyano feeds on Phosphates (PO4), and nitrates (NO3).
 Putting a hold on your feedings will put a temporary halt on your fish food being converted to Cyano food.

 - Shorten your photo-period.
 Cyano needs nutrients and light in order to reproduce.
 The quickest method of ridding your tank is to turn the lights off for 24 hours (48 hours if it’s already at plague status).
 This should get you a foothold on the situation, then continue your light cycle reduced by 1 or 2 hours per day.

 - Increase the water flow on the area.
 This step is the most important step to follow.
 Cyano doesn’t encrust, so by simply re-positioning a power head on the area it should break up the organism and send it into the water column where it will be eliminated by your protein skimmer and filter.
-Cyanobacteria often grows where there are dead spots in your aquarium.
+Cyanobacteria often grow where there are dead spots in your aquarium.
 You may need to find a better position for your powerhead or purchase an additional one to ensure all areas of your tank are receiving proper flow.

 If it continues to return after completing these steps I recommend checking your bulbs, if you’re using MH or T5’s, it may be time to replace your bulbs.
 Test your water for phosphates and nitrates, if they are high, do a water change of 25-50%.
 Make sure to use RODI water.
 Tap water may already contain high levels of phosphates.
 After you have successfully eliminated your Cyano, it’s time to reward yourself with a new fish or coral, hey, you’ve earned it (and we won’t tell the wife).